ocaml/platform-blog/opam-1-2-travisci.md

 --BODY--

-The [new pinning feature][pin] of OPAM 1.2 enables new interesting workflows for your OCaml projects.
-I will briefly describe one of them
+The [new pinning feature][pin] of OPAM 1.2 enables new interesting workflows for your day-to-day development in OCaml projects.
+I will briefly describe one of them here: simplifying continuous testing with [Travis CI][travis] and
-here: simplifying continuous testing with [Travis CI][travis] and [GitHub][github].
+[GitHub][github].

 <img style="float:left; padding: 5px"